Andrewodwyer/Star-academy/README.md

 - Page one index.html holds the information on what the game is about.
 - Page two contains the pilot section.
 The player will make a choice between 5 pilots.
 The chosen pilot will be displayed in full when the headshot it selected.
 There will be a button below for a random computer pilot and their full lenght display.
 Following this is a button to move to the next section.
 It gives a prompt to "Let's get going".
 A call to action.
-- The rock paper scissors game page was separated to the pilot selection.
+- The rock paper scissors game page was separate to the pilot selection.
 It's a natural progression in most character selection games.
 Something the user will be expecting.
 This is a classic, well know game with little to no learning curve.
 3 buttons to choose from and a indication of the reults.
 I decided to have a limit to the game.
 A conclusion of first to 5 wins.

 ### Colours & Font